Koboo/kache/README.md

 but the object serialization is based on the framework [fast-serialization](https://github.com/RuedigerMoeller/fast-serialization), whereby objects have to extend the class ``Serializable``!

-# Important

-**It's recommend to use this framework only on localhost-running apps to share maps across JVM using `UnixDomainSocket`.**

 # Usage

 **All methods and functions are shown here as examples**